secworks/blake2s/README.md

 ## Implementation status
-Implenetation completed.
-Functionally corroct.
+Implemetation completed.
+Functionally correct.
 Needs testing in real hardware. *Use* *With* *Caution*.